blackrock/aladdinsdk/README.md

 In order of **increasing** priority, configurations can be provided via:
 - Default configuration yaml/json file
 - User configuration yaml/json file
-- Override ASDK environment variables
+- Override `ASDK_` environment variables
 - Inline parameters passed in ASDK method invocations or object declarations

 Under the hood, configuration management is performed using Dynaconf.
 Custom environment variable prefix is `ASDK_`.
-This entails: Any of the configurations may be overridden via environment variables (prefixed by "ASDK_" followed by dunder (double underscore) names for nested elements - This is detailed [here](#environment-variable-overrides) )
+This entails: Any of the configurations may be overridden via environment variables (prefixed by "ASDK_" followed by dunder (double underscore) names for nested elements - This is detailed [here](#environment-variable-overrides). )

 #### Pointing to a configuration file

 - The SDK offers the ability to set a default configuration file to be preloaded at initialization.
 Set the environment variable `DEFAULT_ASDK_CONFIG_FILE` to point to the configuration file path.
 This is intended for curated notebook owners and domain SDK developers to dictate the default SDK experience.
 - End users can set (or override the default) configurations by providing their own config file and setting the environment variable `ASDK_USER_CONFIG_FILE`

-To see current configurations invoke this utility:
+To see configurations currently picked by the SDK, invoke this utility:

 ```py
 aladdinsdk.config.print_current_user_config()
 ```

+**IMPORTANT**
+  - Ensure the environment variable `ASDK_USER_CONFIG_FILE` is set before importing `aladdinsdk` module in code.
-**IMPORTANT - In Aladdin Developer, for any settings file create/update, to ensure clean refresh of the configurations, a kernel restart is always recommended before setting the environment variable `ASDK_USER_CONFIG_FILE`**
+  - In Aladdin Developer or similar python development environments, for any config file updates, a kernel restart is always recommended.

 #### All Supported Configurations